-Join Bonnie Biafore for an in-depth discussion in this video An overview of project scheduling, part of Managing Project Schedules.
+Join Bonnie Biafore for an in-depth discussion in this video An overview of project scheduling, part of Project Management Foundations: Schedules.

 Managing project schedules is a lot like making soup.
 You gather ingredients while figuring out what the project is about.
 Toss them into a big pot as you build the schedule.
 Adjust the seasoning to get workloads, dates, and costs right.
 Then you watch the schedule as it cooks, and make adjustments until the work's completed and the project goal is achieved.
 The primary reason you build a project schedule is to identify what things have to get done and when.
 A project schedule also shows how all the pieces of the project fit together.
 That way the people working on the project see how their work affects others.

 Which helps the team work together toward the common goal.
 A project schedule makes the work that has to be done, easy to understand and manage.
 The schedule details help team members understand what they're supposed to do and when it needs to be done, and the details help you keep everything moving.
 Managing a project schedule isn't a one shot deal.
 It's something you work on over most of the life of the project.
 Your scheduling work starts as you plan your project.

 You take the work you identify, time and cost estimates, the people and other resources you need And build an initial schedule.
 During planning, you learn more about the project, like the resources you can get, or deadlines that the initial schedule doesn't meet.
 So you fine-tune the schedule again, again, and again.
 During this fine-tuning, it's important to consider risks.
 Schedule changes, like shortening a schedule to meet deadlines, bringing in additional and unfamiliar resources, and other types of changes, can introduce risk.